The Academic Curriculum

 - Comparative Case Studies of Western Hemisphere Cultures

 Our students engage in a course of study based on the New York City Social Studies Scope and Sequence.
 In addition, our Science and English Language Arts classes are designed to support our students as they meet the Common Core Social Studies Literacy Standards.
 Students draw information from close readings of multiple digital or print sources and summarize text in order to make inferences and draw conclusions.
 Students often communicate their learning in variety of formats: oral presentations, written reports, essays, argument writing, and other applicable genres.
-Student presentations are showcased during school-wide events such as Open Class Week or First Friday assemblies.
+Student presentations are showcased during school-wide events such as Open Class Week or Thursday assemblies.

 Ballet Tech is committed to providing students with a robust and well-rounded learning experience, one that includes learning a foreign language.
 Studies show that early exposure to foreign languages produces long-term cognitive and academic benefits.
 Adolescents in particular have a unique ability to absorb language and learn pronunciation.
 Ballet Tech utilizes that innate ability and gives students a wide variety of activities and teaching methods to keep them interested in learning Spanish.
 While this course only meets once a week, specific and solid teaching techniques are implemented to turn basic language activities into rigorous lessons in grammar, communication, and vocabulary.